Canada Housing Infrastructure Fund

 Is CHIF funding stackable with other funding sources (e.g., federal, provincial and municipal)?

+While total federal funding may cover up to 100% of total eligible project costs, the maximum HICC funding is subject to the program cost-share limits.
 Applicants are responsible for considering the eligibility criteria and funding limits from all HICC (and other) funding programs, as project costs cannot be duplicated across multiple programs and the lowest stacking limits of other programs may apply to the project.

 Project selection and approval